 - Creative Writing

-STORYLINE - 22: THE SWORD, A Salutary Tale of Misfortune
+STORYLINE - 23: THE SAMURAI SWORD, A Salutary Saga Of Sweet Success

 "What am I bid?
 Twenty - thirty - forty - fifty thousand at the back.
 Do I hear sixty thousand?
 Do I hear seventy thousand?
 Yes, on my left, thankyou.
 Eighty?..

 The auctioneer rattles off more amounts until the figure resembles telephone numbers.
 A million - and a half, two, three... five million Pounds Sterling, not US Dollars.
 One final bid is put in over the Net, anonymous, at six million.
 The gavel goes down, "Sold to an unknown bidder in Galveston.
 Thank you, ladies and gentlemen.
 Now, onto our next lot..."

 An elderly gentleman rises from his chair at the back of the saleroom and totters, rights himself with the help of an aide and leaves the room.

 "Are you well, Lord?" the aide asks as they make their way slowly through the door to the foyer.
 "You did not make a bid".

 "You heard how the bidding leapt", the old man answers gruffly.

 "Yes Lord", the aide walks stiffly beside his employer, giving support when needed.
 No more is said between them until they reach the street and the aide hails as black cab.

 "Where is Masters?" the old man demands to know.